 Balance Sheet: Liabilities and Stockholders’ Equity

-The statement of financial position provides creditors, investors, and analysts with information on company's resources (assets) and its sources of capital (its equity and liabilities).
-It normally also provides information about the future earnings capacity of a company's assets as well as an indication of cash flows that may come from receivables and inventories.
+The balance sheet provides creditors, investors, and analysts with information on company resources (assets) and its sources of capital (its equity and liabilities).
+It normally also provides information about the future earnings capacity of a company assets as well as an indication of cash flows that may come from receivables and inventories.

 Liabilities represents obligations of a company arising from past events, the settlement of which is expected to result in an outflow of economic benefits from the entity.

 International Business Machines Corp., consolidated balance sheet: liabilities and stockholders’ equity

 |Current liabilities||Total obligations incurred as part of normal operations that are expected to be paid during the following twelve months or within one business cycle, if longer.||International Business Machines Corp. current liabilities increased from 2019 to 2020 but then decreased significantly from 2020 to 2021.|

 |Noncurrent liabilities||Amount of obligation due after one year or beyond the normal operating cycle, if longer.||International Business Machines Corp. noncurrent liabilities increased from 2019 to 2020 but then decreased significantly from 2020 to 2021.|

 |Total liabilities||Sum of the carrying amounts as of the balance sheet date of all liabilities that are recognized.
 Liabilities are probable future sacrifices of economic benefits arising from present obligations of an entity to transfer assets or provide services to other entities in the future.||International Business Machines Corp. total liabilities increased from 2019 to 2020 but then decreased significantly from 2020 to 2021.|